Skip to content

 • interface: Associates interfaces with the VRF.

 You can use these VRF parameters to define isolated routing environments on your network device.
-Customize the name, route distinguisher, route targets, and interface associations to fit your network’s segmentation and multi-tenancy needs.
-Adjusting these parameters lets you tailor traffic isolation and routing policies for different network domains.
+Customize the name, route distinguisher, route targets, route replication settings, and interface associations to fit your network’s segmentation and multi-tenancy needs.
+Adjusting these parameters lets you tailor traffic isolation, selective route leaking, and routing policies for different network domains.

 ip vrf definition VRF-PROD